annie1k/Drink-App/README.md

 Subpages and let AwardsBagPage, AddDrinkingPage, and History Page implement it.
 So, for each of them, they have to have a method called setUp and a method called quit.
 Because all of them should have heavy workload to set up and have to be "closeable"

+**Phase 4: Task 3**:

+There are lots of code I will need to refactor them in the summer.
+-First thing I will do is improve cohesion for each class.
+In many of my class in module and UI, many methods such as search if the date is already exist can be put into classes in the module package.
+-Second thing I will do is create a Map for Awards and History.
+Currently, awards bag and history working fairly independent.
+However, both of them need to know what day is this medal gained, were they already existed.
+So, there are a lot to do with the date.
+Maybe the hashset can make this more elegant.
+Every time when adding the history, also check whether the medal is earned or not.
+Using something like .contains, if not, then add in case.
+And override is needed here as well, so they can compare objects more easily.
+-More will be discovered during the process of refactoring I believe.